 - FLUORIDE FILLINGS (for correction of cavities in milk& permanent teeth)

-- ORTHODONTIC ASSESMENT (opinion from specialist Orthodontist whether your child needs Braces ?)
+- ORTHODONTIC ASSESSMENT (opinion from specialist Orthodontist whether your child needs Braces ?)

 - HABIT BREAKING APPLIANCES (For correction of bad habits like Thumb-sucking; Mouth breathing; Tongue –thrusting)